 Frere Hall: Frere Hall is one of the many remnant buildings of the British Colonial Era that still exists in Karachi.
 It was built in honor of Sir Henry Bartle Edward Frere, who was a British colonial administrator.
 After Frere’s death, Frere Hall became a museum which attempts to include all the paintings and books from the British Colonial era.
 When I went there, I didn’t see that (lol).
-I saw a Maci (servant) running to us and telling us that the place is being cleaned.
+What I saw was a Maci (servant) running to us and telling us that the place is being cleaned.
 I did manage a peek inside and saw a library instead of artwork.
+But, beautiful architecture.

 Quaid’s Masaouem: Mazar-e-Quaid, also known as the Jinnah Mausoleum or the National Mausoleum, is the final resting place of Quaid-e-Azam (Great Leader), the founder of Pakistan, as well as his sister, Māder-e Millat (Mother of the Nation) Fatima Jinnah, and Liaquat Ali Khan, the first Prime Minister of Pakistan.
 Completed in the 1960s, it is an iconic symbol of Karachi throughout the world.
 It is one of the most popular destinations among tourists to Karachi.
 The location is usually calm and tranquil, which is significant considering that it is in the heart of one of the largest global megalopolises.
 The glowing tomb can be seen for miles at night.
 Official and military ceremonies take place here on special occasions, such as on 23 March (Pakistan Day), 14 August (Independence Day), 11 September (the anniversary of Jinnah’s death) and 25 December (Jinnah’s birthday).
 Dignitaries and officials from other countries also visit the mausoleum during official tours 🙂